Roger Scholes

-Roger Scholes (11 December 1950 – 3 June 2022) was an Australian independent film and television maker from 1983 on.
+Roger Scholes (11 December 1950 – 3 June 2022) was an Australian independent filmmaker.
 He worked as a producer, director, writer, script editor, cinematographer, and editor in drama and documentary projects for cinema and television.

 Early career

-Roger graduated from the Swinburne Film and TV School, now the University of Melbourne Faculty of VCA and MCM, in 1971 and worked at Fred Schepisi’s Film House in Melbourne.
-During the 70’s he worked in France, Switzerland, U.K. and United States.
-In 1982 he returned to Swinburne for the post-graduate course and was awarded Best Director at his graduation.
+Scholes graduated from the Swinburne Film and TV School, now the University of Melbourne Faculty of VCA and MCM, in 1971 and worked at Fred Schepisi’s Film House in Melbourne.
+During the 1970s, he worked in France, Switzerland, U.K. and United States.
+In 1982, he returned to Swinburne for the post-graduate course and was awarded Best Director at his graduation.
+In December 1982, Scholes directed and edited a short film, The Franklin River Blockade, about the Franklin Dam.

-1980s

-In December 1982 he directed and edited a short film The Franklin River blockade concerning the Franklin Dam.
+Career

-During the 80’s he worked with his writer/film producer partner, Katherine Scholes, on a number of documentaries before writing and directing his first feature film The Tale of Ruby Rose.
-The film won four critics prizes at the Venice Film Festival in 1987 including Best Actress and Best Director.
+During the 1980s, Scholes directed his first and only feature film, The Tale of Ruby Rose.
+The film won four critics prizes at the Venice Film Festival in 1987, including Best Actress and Best Director.

-In 1988 Roger and Katherine formed their production company, Edward Street Films.
-Together they produced numerous documentaries including The Valley, the last tall forests and Home of the brave which won First Prize at the International ITVA American Film Awards in 1993.
+In 1988, Scholes and his partner, Katherine Scholes, formed their production company, Edward Street Films.
+Together, they produced numerous documentaries, including The Valley, The Last Tall Forests and Home of the Brave, the latter of which won First Prize at the International ITVA American Film Awards in 1993.

-1990s

-In 1996 Roger co-wrote and directed The Coolbaroo Club, a dramatized documentary for cinema and television release.
+In 1996, Scholes co-wrote and directed The Coolbaroo Club, a dramatised documentary for cinema and television release.
 It won the 1996 Human Rights Award for Media.
-In 1998 he co-wrote and directed The Human Journey, a 3-hour documentary series for ABC TV and Discovery Channel, which won the 2000 Eureka Prize for Science Media.

-2000s

-Since then he has written and directed the 3 hour teleseries Stories from the Stone Age which gained a record viewership for ABC TV, S4c and Channel 4.
-His documentary series Last Port of Call and Future Shack gained the highest documentary rating for the ABC in 2006 with 1.2 million viewers and 2010 series The Passionate Apprentices gained the highest Inside Australia slot rating ever for SBS TV.
+In 1998, he co-wrote and directed The Human Journey, a three-hour documentary series for ABC TV and Discovery Channel, which won the 2000 Eureka Prize for Science Media.
+He also wrote and directed the teleseries Stories from the Stone Age for ABC TV, S4c and Channel 4.
+He directed the documentary series Last Port of Call and Future Shack for ABC in 2006 and The Passionate Apprentices for SBS in 2010.

+In 2014, Scholes was cinematographer on the ABC documentary Defendant 5 and production designer on the series Death or Liberty.
+He worked as a cinematographer for over 35 years, with experience in both celluloid and digital formats.

+Personal life and death